samueldy/base-container-template/README.md

 Example ouput:
 PORTS
 0.0.0.0:32901->3389/tcp, 0.0.0.0:32900->5901/tcp, 0.0.0.0:32899->6901/tcp

-### RDP
-Using an RDP client, use the port which maps to 3389.
-From the example above, use 0.0.0.0:32901

 ### VNC
 Using a VNC client, use the port which maps to 5901.
 From the example above, use 0.0.0.0:32900